Bactrim and Alcohol, a Dangerous Combination & Side Effects. Mixing Bactrim Alcohol Interactions, Warnings & Drug Facts.

 Source: NIAAA

-What are the risks of mixing Sulfamethoxazole Trimethoprim and alcohol?
-Or mixing alcohol and Sulfamethoxazole?
+1. What are the risks of mixing Sulfamethoxazole Trimethoprim and alcohol?
+Or mixing alcohol and sulfamethoxazole?

 A few antibiotics like metronidazole (Flagyl), tinidazole (Tindamax), sulfamethoxazole, and trimethoprim (Bactrim) should not be mixed with alcohol.
 When combined, these can interact to create a more severe reaction.
 Drinking alcohol with these medications can result in adverse side effects such as flushing, headache, nausea and vomiting, and rapid heart rate.
 Beware that mixing alcohol and sulfamethoxazole will also create negative interactions.

-What happens when drink alcohol while taking Bactrim DS?
+3. What happens when you drink alcohol while taking Bactrim DS?

-If you are wondering if you can you drink alcohol while taking Bactrim DS?
-Depending on the dose and your individual metabolism, side effects may range from mild to severe and may include nausea, vomiting, dizziness, headaches, and an altered mental state.
+If you are wondering if you can drink alcohol while taking Bactrim DS?
+Depending on the dose and your metabolism, adverse effects may vary from mild to severe, including nausea, vomiting, dizziness, headaches, and an altered mental state.
 If you choose to drink alcohol while taking Bactrim, it is important to drink responsibly.

 Get Help.
 Get Better.
 Get Your Life Back.